ConnectBox/connectbox-pi/docs/rebuilding_packages.md

     mkdir debian
     cd debian

-Get the source code from the src repo
+Get the source code from the src repo (sudo should not be used for this apt-get command)

-    apt-get apt-get source libssl-dev
+    apt-get source libssl-dev

-Get the build dependecies (Note: you may run into dependency hell here, since often the reason for rebuilding a package is to get a newer version... which itself requires new libraries... the only way out is to follow the depedencies down, building them too)
+Get the build dependecies (Note: you will likely run into into a bit of dependency hell here, since a common reason for rebuilding a package is to get a newer version - which itself depends on the presence of newer libraries...
+Of course, the only way out is descend, building the newer dependencies as well.
+That said, this specific example should not run into any trouble).

     sudo apt-get build-dep libssl-dev